Tail of the Dragon FAQ: What to Know Before You Ride

 Are there events at the Tail of the Dragon?

 Yes.
-Throughout the year, motorcycle and automotive gatherings are held in the Deals Gap area.
-These events range from organized rides to informal meetups and can significantly increase traffic on the road.
+Organized motorcycle and automotive gatherings take place throughout the riding season, particularly in spring and fall.
+These events range from informal group rides to large multi-day rallies and can significantly increase traffic volume.

 Where can I find photos taken along the Tail of the Dragon?